 A developmental plan will be put in place for any student re-entering the clinical year after a failure.
-If the student is starting at a different site from where the failure took place, the plan will be developed by both the receiving and original Clinical Site c.
-Order of Program Re-entry
+If the student is starting at a different site from where the failure took place, the plan will be developed by both the receiving and original Clinical Site Coordinator.

-Coordinator.
 The Clinical Site Coordinator will have a copy of this developmental plan.